slowproj/slowdash/Applications/SlowDrip/FirstMeshWalkthrough/docs/README.md

 ```

 ### How it works
 This example demonstrates how to send sensor data values to the Dripline mesh.
-In this example, manually entered values are pushed to the Dripline mesh in the same way as all the other sensor readout values, to be stored in the database.
+In this example, manually entered values are pushed to the Dripline mesh in the same way as all other sensor readout values, to be stored in the database.

 **Manual Entry SlowTask Script (`slowtask-manual-entry.py`)**:
-- `dripline.sensor_value_alert(name)` will create a new SlowPy node to send alert messages.
+- `dripline.sensor_value_alert(name)` creates a new SlowPy node to send alert messages.

 ## Example 05: Handling SET/GET/CMD Requests
 ### Objectives
 Finally, this example shows how to make a fully featured Dripline service, which handles SET/GET/CMD requests from other Dripline services.
-This example sends out random walk data as a proxy of hardware readout data, with multiple parameter settings each of which is an endpoint.
+This example sends out random walk data as a proxy for hardware readout data, with multiple parameter settings, each of which is an endpoint.

 | Screenshot |
 |------------|